fwolfst/farsharing/README.md

 # farsharing

-Carsharing is a prototype for subfeatures of a Ridesharing-application to explore collective resource management (and usage).
+farsharing is a prototype for subfeatures of a Ridesharing-application to explore collective resource management (and usage).
 In its pre-prototypeicality it's restricted in its specific setup (i.e. shared vehicles).

 Using Ruby (2.6.1) on Rails (5) as a framework.